PeppermintTeaWithHoney/JourneyObsidian/6 - Main Notes/Obsidian Basics.md

 Obsidian git

-To to add commit and push obsidian to your repo using the community git plugin press ctrl + p
+To to add commit and push obsidian to your repo using the community git plugin press Ctrl + p and press git commit and sync